Gourav2609/PIN_IT/README.md

 We acknowledge the collective effort and collaborative spirit of everyone involved, without whom the successful completion of this project would not have been possible.
 Thank you all for your unwavering support and contributions.

-We are currently uploading the undevelopement apk file here
+We are currently uploading the under developement apk file here

 Admin:
  adminUsername - admin@gmail.com